9 Rain Prediction

 How do we go about representing knowledge in AI?
 When we build a model using machine learning we need to have a larget language that allows us to represent that model.
 A quite simple to visualise target language is a decision tree.
 Decision trees are covered in quite some detail in the Data Science Desktop Survival Guide.

-20200901 Decision trees and the ensemble of decision trees within a random forest are two common approaches to building classification models in AI.
-The concept of an ensemble of decision trees was introduced in 1988 in the paper Combining Decision Trees: Initial results from the MIL algorithm where the improved performance from multiple trees is demonstrated.
+Decision trees and the ensemble of decision trees within a random forest are both very common approaches to building classification type models in AI.
+The concept of an ensemble of decision trees was introduced in my 1988 paper Combining Decision Trees: Initial results from the MIL algorithm where the improved performance from multiple trees is demonstrated.
 The rattle package in R provides the weatherAUS dataset which is used to predict if it will rain tomorrow (or any other target variable of choice).

-The example model and code come from the Essentials of Data Science by Graham Williams https://bit.ly/essentials_data_science.
+The example model and code come from my Essentials of Data Science.

 We install, configure and demonstrate the model with these three commands:

-ml install rain ml configure rain ml demo rain
+ml install rain ml configure rain ml readme rain ml commands rain ml demo rain

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2021 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0.